 - Be accessible and allow the child to speak freely - Listen to them and/or closely observe their presentation and behaviour - Remain calm and let the child know that you take what they are saying seriously - Do not use leading questions or attempt to interview them yourself - Do not jump to conclusions, speculate or accuse anyone - Do not promise to keep what they tell you a secret.
-Let them know that you will need to tell someone else in order to help them - Sign into the CPOM system and create a record of the incident (cause for concern), alerting the Designated Safeguarding Lead and Deputy. - If for any reason you are unable to access CPOM, complete a paper Record of Concern form, available in the staffroom and hand this to the Designated Safeguarding Lead as soon as possible.
+Let them know that you will need to tell someone else in order to help them - Sign into the CPOM systems as soon as possible and create a record of the incident (cause for concern), alerting the Designated Safeguarding Lead and Deputy.
+This is so the DSL or Deputy can deal with the disclosure on the same day as if a child is deemed to be at significant harm, MASH will need to investigate immediately. - If for any reason you are unable to access CPOM, complete a paper Record of Concern form, available in the staffroom and hand this to the Designated Safeguarding Lead as soon as possible.
 If they are not available, speak to another member of the senior leadership team